 Average Cost of Double Glazing

-For example, a fixed double glazed window will cost around £300 to £600, while a single casement window is normally priced at £400 to £700.
+For example, a fixed double glazed window will cost you around £300 to £600, while a single casement window is normally a little more expensive (between £400 to £700).

-However, other styles include sliding windows which cost around £600 to £1300 and sash windows which range from £650 to £1200, while tilt and turn windows tend to be priced at £550 to £900.
+For instance, sliding windows cost around £600 to £1300 and sash windows usually cost in the range of £650 to £1200, while tilt and turn windows tend to be priced at £550 to £900.

 |Window Type||Average Cost|

-|Fixed Double glazed Window||£300 to £600|
+|Fixed Double Glazed Window Cost||£300 to £600|

-|Single Casement||£400 to £700|
+|Single Casement Window Cost||£400 to £700|

-|Sliding||£600 to £1300|
+|Sliding Window Cost||£600 to £1300|

-|Sash||£650 to £1200|
+|Sash Window Cost||£650 to £1200|

-|Skylight||£900 to £1200|
+|Skylight Window Cost||£900 to £1200|

-|Bay Window||£1350 to £2700|
+|Bay Window Cost||£1350 to £2700|